-The estimated fair value of investment property is based on an appraisal by a recognised valuation expert.
+The estimated fair value of investment property is based on an appraisal by a local real estate appraiser.
 The fair value of investment property reflects the market conditions at the date of the consolidated statement of financial position.

 29. Regulatory Capital